ZLHDUT/Kernelized-Subspace-Ranking-for-Saliency-Detection/README.md

 3. Test: run `test.m` to generate saliency maps in the `./saliency_map` folder.

 ## Our Trained Model
-Download our trained models from https://www.researchgate.net/ £¨search for this paper£©.
+Download our trained models from https://www.researchgate.net/ (search for this paper).
 Then put it into the `./trained_model` folder.

 ## Saliency Map